MicrosoftDocs/quantum-docs-pr/articles/quantum-techniques-7-going-further.md

 # Going Further #

-Now that you've seen how to write interesting quantum programs in Q#, this section goes further by introducing a few more advanced topics that should prove uiseful going forward.
+Now that you've seen how to write interesting quantum programs in Q#, this section goes further by introducing a few more advanced topics that should prove useful going forward.

 ## Debugging and Testing Quantum Programs ##